WHAT IS TORQUE?

 Torque is defined as

-= r x F = r F sin().
+= r x F = r F sin(

-In other words, torque is the Cross product between the distance vector (the distance from the pivot point to the point where force is applied) and the force vector, 'a' being the angle between r and F.
+vector (the distance from the pivot point to the point where force is applied)

 Using the right hand rule, we can find the direction of the torque vector.
 If we put our fingers in the direction of r, and curl them to the direction of F, then the thumb points in the direction of the torque vector.